💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “The single most important function of a CMO dashboard is illustrating ROI,” Futurety’s Sam Underwood comments.

 “Marketing by definition is a function to generate more revenue than we spend in marketing costs, and typically ROI is the #1 thing a CMO is measured on.
 With the high turnover rates of CMOs these days, helping a marketing leader communicate positive ROI is key for any data dashboard.”

 Related: Evaluating the Effectiveness of Your Advertising Campaigns: ROMI, ROI, or ROAS?

 Sales revenue is another crucial metric to add to the CMO dashboard.
-In their dashboard at Grazitti Interactive, Pankaj Sabharwal says it “helps me indicate the driving factors that are leading to sales for the organization.
+In their sales reporting software at Grazitti Interactive, Pankaj Sabharwal says it “helps me indicate the driving factors that are leading to sales for the organization.
 It also gives a better direction for the Marketing and Sales Team to see which areas they need to improve upon and take remedial actions.”

 Keyhole’s Mariana O’Connor writes, “Sentiment analysis is used to determine the public’s general feeling about your brand.
 It will give CMOs an overall understanding of social media performance.
 This will communicate campaign success/failure, customer service issues and brand perceptions.
 It can also be used to understand the competitive landscape or foresee a social media crisis.”

 Last on this list of CMO dashboard metrics to track using your dashboard software is Share of Voice, recommended by Natalie Bidnick Andreas from NatalieAndreas.com.
 “Share of Voice, or the indicator of your brand visibility and how much you dominate the conversation in your industry, is critical to measuring performance because it includes data from owned, earned, paid, and social media.”